danieltnaves/data-structures/README.md

-# data-structures
+# Data Structures design and common problems

-Data Structures design and common problems.
+Data structures design and common problems solutions for the most used structures.